 All Peter Pan adaptations are about what it means to grow up and leave such a place.
 But the adaptations have different answers for what you give up and what you gain in this transaction, what it means for a child to become a fully-functioning adult.
 The 2003 live-action film, for instance, is the first to have Wendy and Peter struggle with what is clearly their first adolescent sexual attraction.
 In Hook, Stephen Spielberg’s dry-docked 1991 movie, being a real adult means being a caring, engaged parent.
 Peter has grown into a family man but a dismal, distracted father.
 Captain Hook nearly steals his son away by simply paying attention to him.

 In Fly, childhood has the freedom of flight and fantasy, but it’s also a limited, little world, a narrow trap.
 The children have to forget in order to fly (it’s not about about magic dust and thinking happy thoughts here).
 So they literally live for the moment, unconnected to anything, remembering nothing.
-Peter is a dream-come-true for Wendy – until she discovers he’s remains a boy because he remains self-centered and irresponsible.
+Peter is a dream-come-true for Wendy – until she discovers he remains a boy because he remains self-centered and irresponsible.
 When Captain Hook kidnaps the Lost Boys, Peter tells Wendy he really doesn’t care.
-There’ll always be more Lost Boys.
-Wendy finds she has to woman up.
+Shrug.
+There’ll always be more Lost Boys to want to join him.
+Wendy finds she has to woman up to save the day.

 Second-act story problems are the most common difficulty with new musicals.
 Fly feels simultaneously schematic and a little fuzzy about what all these Jungian archetypes are trying to say.
 Each character is paired off in an older and younger version.
 The comic, sadsack Pirates — they’re like Jimmy Buffet pirates, guys who’ve run away from their jobs and their wives for some rum and some threadbare fantasies of high-sea adventure — the Pirates are really just the Lost Boys grown big (in the program, the actors playing the Pirates are even credited with a Pirate name and an ‘adult’ Lost Boy name).